 How much time and money have you wasted doing things in the wrong order?
 How much brain power and frustration have you invested in pricing, hiring, or marketing?
 Business planning is something you can be good at, once you understand where everything needs to go.

-4 ways MANY bookkeepers plan their business
+4 ways MANY bookkeepers do business planning

 - They look at what others are doing and then try to copy that